Consensys/tessera/README.md

 A stateless java implementation responsible for encryption and decryption of private transaction data and for off-chain private messaging.Each Tessera node

   - Generate and maintain a number of private/public key pairs
-  - Self managing and discovery of all nodes and their public keys in network using '/partyinfo' API by connecting to as little as one other node
+  - Self managing and discovery of all nodes(their public keys) in network using '/partyinfo' API by connecting to as little as one other node
-  - Provides Private and Public API interfacts for communication
+  - Provides Private and Public API interfaces for communication
     - Private API - This is used for communication with Quorum
-    - Public API - Thisis used for communication between Tessera peer nodes
+    - Public API - This is used for communication between Tessera peer nodes
+  - Provides two way SSL using TLS certificate and various trust models like Trust on first use, whitelist, certificate authority etc
+  - Support IP whitelist
+  - Connects to any SQL DB which support JDBC client

 ## Interface Details

-Nexus has two interfaces which allow endpoints from the API to be called.

-##### HTTP (Public API)
+##### HTTP- REST (Public API)

-This is used for communication between Nexus instances.
-Nexus instances communicate with each other for:
+Tessera Nodes communicate with each other for:
-- Learning what nodes to connect to.
-- Sending and receiving public key information.
-- Sending private transactions to the other party(ies) in a transaction.
+- Node/Network discovery
+- Sending/Receiving encrypted payload.

 The following endpoints are advertised on this interface:
 - version